Canon 5D Mark III vs 800D

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV, while the 800D was followed by the Canon 850D.
+Both the 5D Mark III and the 800D have been discontinued, but can regularly be found used on eBay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 800D Manual.

 So how do things add up?
 Is the Canon 5D Mark III better than the Canon 800D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.